gafei/cse-674-linkedlists-hw1-/readme.txt

 Team of Four - Doubly Linked List
 ---------------------------------

-In the doubly linked list, we reuse the same "modulous 4" operation on an internal counter within the displayNodesByFours() function.
+In the doubly linked list, we reuse the same "modulus 4" operation on an internal counter within the displayNodesByFours() function.
 This allows us to properly display the nodes in the "team of four" format.

 In the doubly linked list, the team of four sorting operating also works by implementing a selection sort with parameters "start" and "end."
 "Start" and "end" define the range of numbers to sort by.